 What to look for: Canadian Diamonds, Australian Diamonds, artisanal small scale mines, or traceable diamonds.

 What to avoid: Kimberly process diamonds.
 New diamonds with no verified origin.
 Large corporation diamonds like De Beers or Gemfields.
-Diamonds only labeled as "Conflict-Free" and nothing else.
+Diamonds labeled or marketed as "Conflict-Free".

 A great diamond alternative for engagement rings or heirloom jewelry is certified recycled diamonds.
 Recycling in diamonds and gold for jewelry is more of a neutral solution rather than an active one as it does not decrease the demand for destructive mining operations.
 The reason being diamonds and gold are not comparable to plastic and the demand far exceeds the supply.
 Traceability is an issue for certified recycled diamonds, as there is no way to know the age of the finished diamond or if it came from unethical sources in the last hundred years.
 However, definitely consider repurposing grandma’s diamonds before setting out to buy a new rock for your next piece of jewelry.
 Most jewelers would be happy to use your heirloom stones.